AUC Medical School

 - Submit your university transcripts, academic history, and letters of recommendation

-What should the personal statement of student from UK include?If you are from UK and applying to AUC, you should provide a personal statement no longer than 750 words regarding your medical career expectations.
+What should the personal statement of a student from the UK include?If you are from the UK and applying to AUC, you should provide a personal statement no longer than 750 words regarding your medical career expectations.
 The statement should summarize your aims for your medical career, the individual attributes that qualify you to become a physician, and your valuation of your ability to meet the technical standards of the AUC both under the pressures of life on a Caribbean island and in clinical settings which may differ from the cultural and logistical features you are accustomed to.

-How should students from outside US attest their transcripts?All diplomas and coursework from outside the United States must be evaluated by a credentialing service that is a member of the National Association of Credential Evaluation Services (NACES).
+How should students from outside the US attest to their transcripts?All diplomas and coursework from outside the United States must be evaluated by a credentialing service that is a member of the National Association of Credential Evaluation Services (NACES).

 Is the Interview for UK students any different?Unlike the traditional UK or multiple mini-interviews, you’ll complete one-on-one interviews with AUC’s Associate Director of Admissions for international applicants and Admissions Committee Chair.
 How you conduct yourself during this interview is important, and is considered along with all other factors in a candidate.
 Interviews are conducted via Skype unless an AUC representative is in the area.

-How should Canadian Students apply to AUC Medical School?In American University of the Caribbean School of Medicine (AUC), Canadian students comprise about six percent of the AUC student body, a number that is ever growing as AUC’s Canadian graduates continue earning residencies and fellowships in both the United States and Canada.
+How should Canadian Students apply to AUC Medical School?In the American University of the Caribbean School of Medicine (AUC), Canadian students comprise about six percent of the AUC student body, a number that is ever-growing as AUC’s Canadian graduates continue earning residencies and fellowships in both the United States and Canada.
 Applying to AUC is a very similar process to applying to a medical school in Canada and AUC’s admissions requirements are mainly the same.
 Though AUC does not participate in the Ontario Medical Schools Application Service (OMSAS), you can easily apply to AUC online.

 Why should Canadian Students apply to AUC Medical School?An opportunity to see a different type of healthcare system.
 Whether you choose to complete your clinical rotations in the United States or the United Kingdom, you can see an entirely different healthcare system in action.
 Given that the practice of medicine is becoming increasingly globalized, this experiential learning could help you add a valuable, broader perspective of how varying healthcare systems operate.